DaveBeetle/kickstarter-landing/README.md

 ## Description
 Landing page implementation using JavaScript.
 Added animations.
 The implementation has a desktop version, a tablet version and a mobile version.
-Implemented a slider for tablet and mobile versions.
+Implemented a slider and side menu for tablet and mobile versions.

 ## Technologies
 - HTML